thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 To successfully reverse the Law, structural changes must be accompanied by changes in information channels, decision-making authority, technical architecture, collaboration and reward systems.
 Rearchitecting the system and rearchitecting the organisation are not two separate initiatives — they are two sides of the same socio-technical act.
 Organisation and system must co-evolve.

 Nevertheless, Galbraith still tries to fix a *Design Principle 1 (DP1)* structure — where coordination and control come from a level above where the work happens — with better information handling and better feedback.
-From Merrelyn and Fred Emery's [Open Systems Theory (OST)](https://opensystemstheory.org/theory/) perspective, optimising a DP1 structure by improving information processing has limits.
+From Merrelyn and Fred Emery's [Open Systems Theory (OST)](https://opensystemstheory.org/theory/) (cited by Trond Hjorteland, 2022, 2025) perspective, optimising a DP1 structure by improving information processing has limits.
 The sheer volume of exceptions is only truly resolved by shifting to a *Design Principle 2 (DP2)* structure — where responsibility for coordination and control resides directly within the team doing the work by building redundant skills within people.

 Therefore, reversing Conway's Law is not just a matter of tuning Galbraith's five variables.
 It requires moving from a DP1 (**control-above**) towards a DP2 (**control-within**) socio-technical structure, allowing the teams to rearchitect both the organisation and the system together.